 In another episode we found Homer spent all the money Bart earned as a baby from commercials to cover evidence of him dropping Bart off a balcony.
 Bart then managed to successfully sue for emancipation and won because of it.

 In another episode a TV executive adopts a bunch of orphans so he can use them as cheap labor for his children's TV show.
 It's a subversion since even with the child labor, the orphans are much better off than they were in the orphanage where they were forced to eat books as food.
 It's a Crapsack World.

 Played for rather dark laughs in the Robot Chicken episode where Lindsay Lohanwas aHighlander — her mother is shown asking someone hiring Lindsay to make a check out to "cash," because "that's my nickname for her."

-Pete on Goof Troop is by no means limited to this variety of abuse, but he does engage in it with alarming regularity.
-Instead of hiring professionals to do his hard manual labor or doing it himself, he forces his son to do it and generally either severely underpays him (2% of what is made on a recycling turn-in, 5 cents for 12 hours of work) or refuses to pay him at all (though there are a couple of episodes where he is actually willing to pay him and Pistol somewhat decently, these are the exception rather than the rule).
+Pete on Goof Troop engages in this variety of abuse with alarming regularity.
+He repeatedly forces his son, PJ, to do huge amounts of hard manual labor for him and generally either severely underpays him or refuses to pay him at all; though there are a couple of episodes where Pete's willing to pay PJ (and Pistol) somewhat decently, these are the exception to the rule.
 To avoid losing the profits for one day, he tricked PJ into doing his job while Playing Sick.
-He repeatedly uses both of his children as free advertising, including pressuring PJ into throwing a spelling bee and skydiving (something he wouldn't be willing to do himself) in order to do so.
+He repeatedly uses both of his children as free advertising, including pressuring PJ into throwing a spelling bee and skydiving, the latter of which he wouldn't even be willing to do himself, in order to do so.
 And on top of all of that, he repeatedly spends his children's savings on himself.

 In some of the later seasons of Family Guy Peter and Lois can be seen sneaking money from their children's drawers and wallets.